How to grow gunnera

 Advice for buying gunnera

-- Also check that you have the right conditions – gunneras need permanently moist soil – a bog garden is ideal
+- Check that you have the right conditions – gunneras need permanently moist soil

-- The plant will need protection from frost over winter
+- Plants may need protection from frost over winter

 Gunnera varieties to try

-- Gunnera perpensa - a South African variety, known as river pumpkin, that is also hardy in the UK.
-This is also smaller than its South American relatives.
+- Gunnera perpensa - a South African variety, known as river pumpkin, that is hardy in the UK.
 The leaves have a light mottled pattern and a purple flower spike appears in late summer.
-H x S: 75cm x 75cm
+Height x Spread: 75cm x 75cm

 - Gunnera magellanica (devil's strawberry) - a dwarf, spreading variety with leaves that look like miniature versions of the giant varieties.
-It makes excellent ground cover in damp, boggy soil and is hardy to -10°C. H x S: 50cm x 1m
+It makes excellent ground cover in damp, boggy soil and is hardy to around -10°C. H x S: 15cm x 30cm